Netherlands, Australia find omicron variant as curbs spread

 Dr. Ran Balicer, head of the government’s advisory panel on COVID-19, told Israel’s Kan public radio that the new measures were necessary for the “fog of war” surrounding the new variant, saying it was “better to act early and strictly” to prevent its spread.

-The United States’ top infectious diseases expert, Dr. Anthony Fauci, said he would not be surprised if the omicron variant was already in the U.S., too.
+South Africa’s government responded angrily to the travel bans, which it said are “akin to punishing South Africa for its advanced genomic sequencing and the ability to detect new variants quicker.”
+It said it will try to persuade countries that imposed them to reconsider.

-“We have not detected it yet, but when you have a virus that is showing this degree of transmissibility ... it almost invariably is ultimately going to go essentially all over,” Fauci said on NBC television.
+“Whilst we respect the right of all countries to take the necessary precautionary measures to protect their citizens, we need to remember that this pandemic requires collaboration and sharing of expertise,” the minister for international relations and cooperation, Naledi Pandor, said in a statement.

-The U.K. on Saturday tightened up rules on mask-wearing and on testing of international arrivals after finding two omicron cases.
-Spain announced it won't admit unvaccinated British visitors starting Dec.
-1. They are currently allowed to enter with a negative coronavirus test.
+The United States’ top infectious diseases expert, Dr. Anthony Fauci, said he would not be surprised if the omicron variant was already in the U.S., though it hasn’t yet been detected there.

-“The phase of searching for the new variant has started.
-Controls at airports, ports and train stations have been reinforced,’’ said the Lazio region’s top health official, Alessio D’Amato.
+The U.K. on Saturday tightened rules on mask-wearing and on testing of international arrivals after finding two omicron cases.
+Spain announced it won’t admit unvaccinated British visitors starting Dec.
+1.

-French Health Minister Olivier Veran said that while no cases have yet been confirmed in France, “it’s a question of hours,” given that omicron infections have been reported in multiple neighboring countries.
-“It is probable that there currently are cases in circulation,” he said on a visit to a Paris vaccination center.
+French Health Minister Olivier Veran said that, while his country had no confirmed cases yet, “it is probable that there currently are cases in circulation.”

-While it is not clear yet how existing vaccines work against the omicron variant, Veran said the French government isn’t changing its strategy to fight the latest surge of infections driven by the delta variant, which centers on increasing vaccinations and boosters.
+While it is not clear yet how existing vaccines work against the omicron variant, Veran said France isn’t changing its strategy to fight the latest surge of infections driven by the delta variant, which centers on increasing vaccinations and boosters.

 David Hui, a respiratory medicine expert and government adviser on the pandemic in Hong Kong, said that even though it is not clear if current coronavirus vaccines are effective against the new variant, the city’s vaccination rate should be increased and booster doses should be implemented as soon as possible.